wshager/xcollectionbrowser/README.md

 --------

-If you want to use the collection browser from your app, add the dojo scripts to your page, and add this javascript snippet:
+If you want to use the collection browser from your app, add the dojo scripts and CSS to your page, and add this javascript snippet:

 ```javascript
 require(["dexist/cb-layer"],function(){